uptonking/note4yaoo/read-docs-react-p6-hooks.md

     - For example, a DOM mutation that is visible to the user must **fire synchronously before the next paint** so that the user does not perceive a visual inconsistency.
     - The distinction is conceptually similar to passive versus active event listeners.
     - For these types of effects, React provides one additional Hook called `useLayoutEffect`.
-    - It has the same signature as useEffect, and only differs in when it is fired
+    - It has the same signature as `useEffect`, and only differs in when it is fired
     - Although useEffect is deferred until after the browser has painted, it’s guaranteed to fire before any new renders.
 React will always flush a previous render’s effects before starting a new update.
     - The default behavior for effects is to fire the effect after every completed render.
       - That way an effect is always recreated if one of its dependencies changes.